Distance Constraint Satisfaction Problems: Endomorphisms

-\begin{Lemma} Let $e$ be an endomorphism of $\Gamma$ which is not an automorphism of $({\mathbb Z};\symsuc)$ and which does not generate a finite range operation.
-Then $e$ is not surjective. \end{Lemma} \begin{Proof} This is a direct consequence of Lemma~\ref{lem:infiniteCore}, since being surjective is preserved under composition. \end{Proof}
+\begin{Lemma} Suppose that $\Gamma$ is connected and has an endomorphism which is not an automorphism of $({\mathbb Z};\symsuc)$ such that $\{e\} \cup \Aut({\mathbb Z};\suc)$ does not generate a finite range operation.
+Then $e$ is not surjective. \end{Lemma} \begin{Proof} This is a direct consequence of Lemma~\ref{lem:infiniteCore}, since being surjective is preserved under composition (and we used just composition in Lemma~\ref{lem:infiniteCore} and not local closure). \end{Proof}